Course Planning Considerations

 Continuing education (CE) consists of educational courses which serve to maintain, develop, or increase the knowledge, skills, and professional performance and relationships that the healthcare team uses to provide services for patients, the public, or the profession.
 Review the information below to familiarize yourself with the steps, timelines, and roles and responsibilities for offering a CE course.

 Planning starts with identifying your target audience and an existing practice gap or gaps they face.
 The educational needs you identify as necessary to address the gap(s) will help you develop the course learning objectives and related changes you expect to see in learners’ skills/strategy, performance, or patient outcomes as a result of the course.
-The needs assessment and content of the course must to be planned by members representative of the target audience (e.g. A physician must be part of the planning committee for a course with a physician target audience, a nurse and a physician must be part of the planning committee for a course with nurses and physicians in the target audience).
+The needs assessment and content of the course must to be planned by members representative of the target audience (e.g. a physician must be part of the planning committee for a course with a physician target audience, a nurse and a physician must be part of the planning committee for a course with nurses and physicians in the target audience, etc.).

 To be eligible for CE certification, course must be developed in compliance with the Joint Accreditation criteria, including: